simonangel-fong/Note_Tech/Operating_System/linux/user_group/root_sudo/root_sudo.md

 ---

-### Example: Enable a user to perform any sudo command
+### Lab: Enable a user to perform any sudo command

 ```sh
 # Create the New User